yegor256/blog/_posts/2017/dec/2017-12-05-data-access-object.md

 [getters]({% pst 2014/sep/2014-09-16-getters-and-setters-are-evil %}),
 I haven't had a chance
 yet to mention DAO.
-Here is my take on it: it's as much of a shame as its friends&mdash;ORM, DTO, and getters.
+Here is my take on it: it's as much of a shame as its friends---ORM, DTO, and getters.
 In a nutshell, a [Data Access Object](http://www.oracle.com/technetwork/java/dataaccessobject-138824.html) is an object [that](https://en.wikipedia.org/wiki/Data_access_object) "provides an abstract interface to some type of database or other